- Date of Brass:

 Sub marmore isto in tumulo terreno corpus jacet coruptibile

-margarete pettwode vidue que obiit xix died me[n]sis septe[m]bris
+margarete pettwode vidue que obiit xix die me[n]sis septe[m]bris

-ffidelmq suffragia electa inter agmina c[o]elis sit sociata Ame[n]
+ffidel[iu]mq[ue] suffragia electa inter agmina i[n] c[o]elis sit sociata Ame[n]

 and roughly translates as:

-Beneath this marble in an earthly tomb lies the corruptible body of Margaret Pettwode widow who died on the 19th day of the month of September in the year of our Lord 1514 whose soul through Christ's passion merits and faith is chosen elect amongst the company of Heaven.
-Amen
+Beneath this marble in an earthly tomb lies the corruptible body of Margaret Pettwode widow who died on the 19th day of the month of September in the year of our Lord 1514; may her soul through the merits of Christ's passion and the prayers of the faithful be included among the multitudes in the heavens.
+Amen.

 Copyright: Jon Bayliss